 Limiting viewing opportunities reduces the number of potential buyers who see your home, thereby decreasing the potential for receiving offers.
 Penance: Schedule viewing times that fit the average person’s schedule.
 Be flexible with special requests.

-5. Let Large Pets Roam Freely
+5. Allow Large Pets To Roam Freely During Showings

 To you, it’s a harmless, loving pooch that wouldn’t hurt a flea.
 But to a potential buyer who finds your 200 pound pachyderm jumping on them and clawing holes into their $2,000 Italian silk suit or getting frisky with their leg, it’s a hound from hell.
 Many buyers won’t enter a property if animals of any size are not contained.
 Penance: Build a dog run (DON’T use the garage or one of the rooms a buyer needs to see when they view the property) or arrange for your little buddy to be off-property during showings.